oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 ##### init-tezos-filesystem Container

-In order for the storage to be imported sucessfully to a new node, the storage needs to be initialized by the `tezos-node` application.
+In order for the storage to be imported successfully to a new node, the storage needs to be initialized by the `tezos-node` application.

 This container performs the following steps -